-- All employees receive a minimum wage in accordance with international standards. - Before entering employment all employees are given written information about wages, place of work, job content, rights concerning holidays with pay, terms of notice, wage-related conditions, working time and collective agreements, if any. - All employees at the company receive at least 25 days of holidays with pay per year. - All employees who work over a shorter period of time receive holiday, and the holiday is adjusted to the length of employment.
+- o All employees receive a minimum wage in accordance with international standards. - Before entering employment, all employees are given written information about wages, place of work, job content, rights concerning holidays with pay, terms of notice, wage-related conditions, working time and collective agreements, if any. - o All employees at the company receive at least local no. of holidays with pay per year according to the Danish legislation. - o All employees who work over a shorter period of time receive holiday, and the holiday is adjusted to the length of employment.

-Brenntag Nordic is aware of and respects the Danish requirements on wage conditions, benefits and terms of employment as expressed in Danish legislation in the law on certificates of employment, Act No. 692 of 20 August 2002, the Holidays Act, Act No. 407 of 28 May 2004, the law on equal treatment of men and women in regard to employment and maternity leave, Act No. 711 of 20 August 2002, the law amending the law on equal treatment of men and women in regard to employment and maternity leave, the law on benefits for sickness or birth and the law on parental leave, Act No. 141 of 25 March 2002.
+Brenntag Nordic A/S is aware of and respects the Danish requirements on wage conditions, benefits and terms of employment as expressed in Nordic legislation in the law on certificates of employment, Act No. 1011 og 15 August 2007, the Holidays Act, Act No. 407 of May 2004, the law on equal treatment of men and women in regard to employment and maternity leave, Act.
+No. 734 og 28 June 2006, the law amending the law on equal treatment of men and women in regard to employment and maternity leave, the law on benefits for sickness or birth and the law on parental leave, Act.
+No. 566 of 9 June 2006.

-The Danish legislation is in accordance with EU Directive 91/533/EEC of 14 October 1991 on confirmation of employment, the UN Convention on Economic, Social and Cultural Rights of 16 December 1966, the UN Convention on the Abolition of All Forms of

-Discrimination Against Women of 18 December 1979, and ILO Convention No. 132 of 24 June 1970 on Holidays with Pay.
+The Dansih legislation is in accordance with EU Directive 91/533/EEC of 14 October 1991 on confirmation of employment, the UN Convention on Economic, Social and Cultural Rights of 16 December 1966, the UN Convention on the Abolition of All Forms of Discrimination Against Women of 18 December 1979, and ILO Convention No. 132 of 24 June 1970 on Holidays with Pay.

-The Danish authorities monitor whether the company complies with Danish regulations in this area.
 Employees who consider that their rights are being violated may bring legal proceedings.
-If the company breaches the regulations, those responsible may be punished, in the form of a fine or imprisonment.
+If the company infringes the rules, the company may be ordered to pay compensation to the employee, and to retroactively pay any salary due.